esp-rs/book/src/installation/riscv-and-xtensa.md

    1. Add the content of `$HOME/export-esp.sh` to your shell’s profile: `cat $HOME/export-esp.sh >> [path to profile]`, for example, `cat $HOME/export-esp.sh >> ~/.bashrc`.
    2. Refresh the configuration by restarting the terminal session or by running `source [path to profile]`, for example, `source ~/.bashrc`.

-   This approach **does not** require any sourcing.
+   This approach **doesn't** require any sourcing.
 The `export-esp.sh` script will be sourced automatically in every shell.

 ### What `espup` Installs